daos-stack/daos/docs/admin/fabrics.md

 ### Generic TCP Fabrics with libfabric TCP

 DAOS should run over any standard TCP/IP network, using the libfabric `ofi+tcp` provider.
-This provider does **not** support RDMA tranfers, and the operating system's TCP stack is used which typically implies higher CPU utilisation, higher latency, and lower bandwidth than the other providers.
+This provider does **not** support RDMA transfers, and the operating system's TCP stack is used which typically implies higher CPU utilization, higher latency, and lower bandwidth than the other providers.
 The TCP provider should only be used on fabrics where none of the other fabric providers can be used.